dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

     export KEY_NAME="server"

-We now need to generate the dh key.
-The following command will take a very long time (One hour one a Pi zero):
+We now need to generate the `dh` key.
+The following command will take a very long time (One hour one a `Raspberry Pi zero`):

     openssl dhparam -out /etc/openvpn/dh2048.pem 2048